 Our employees are our most valuable asset, and we believe we have an inclusive and engaging work environment, where each person is an integrated member of the team and is critical to our company's continued success.
-We meet regularly as a full team, including throughout the COVID-19 pandemic, where each member is encouraged to actively participate in a wide range of topics relating to our company's execution.
+We meet regularly as a full team where each member is encouraged to actively participate in a wide range of topics relating to our company's execution.